Oscar-Wohlfarhrt/PathFinder/README.md

 ## Instalation
 Extract all source files inside a folder.

+If the .bat or .sh files doesn't work correctly, the program can be executed with the command: `python3 "PathFinder.py"`

 ## GUI mode
 This mode is opened simple opening the .bat or .sh file (with python3 and the requiered libraries installed)